 We trained, validated, and tested a multi-label prediction model on hyperspectral images of low spatial dimension.
 These images have a height and width of 3 pixels, respectively, and a depth equivalent to the number of bands of the entire original scene they were sampled from.
 Height and width lower than $3{\times}3$ produced many patches with only one class.
 The larger size resulted in a reduced number of patches.
-We normalized the values of our data by applying \textit{z}-score normalization such that our data's mean and standard deviation are approximately $0$ and $1$, respectively.
-We applied the Adam optimization algorithm \citep{kingma2014method}.
+We normalised the values of our data by applying \textit{z}-score normalisation such that the mean and the standard deviation of our data are approximately $0$ and $1$, respectively.
+We applied the Adam optimisation algorithm \cite{kingma2014method}.

 Depending on the experiment conducted, we also selected and tuned a set of hyperparameters, such as learning rate, batch size, and drop-out rate, for training the autoencoder and the classifier.
 The learning rate in this context ranged from $1e^{-5}$ to $1e^{-2}$, and the batch size ranged between $100$ to $240$.